vovanshu/OpenRGBSwitcherByAppPlugin/readme.md

 # Plugin for switch profile/effects on foreground application
 ## Based on the Scheduler Plugin
-Write and tested on Windows platform!
+Write and tested on OpenRGB 0.81 Windows platform!

 # Scheduler Plugin